 }

-let models = try await RunAnywhere.availableModels()
+let listResult = await RunAnywhere.listModels()

-let model = models.first { $0.id == "llama-3.2-1b-instruct-q4" }!
+guard let model = listResult.models.models.first(where: { $0.id == "llama-3.2-1b-instruct-q4" }) else {

-let task = try await Download.shared.downloadModel(model)
+let final = try await RunAnywhere.downloadModel(model) { progress in

 let percent = Int(progress.overallProgress * 100)

-print("\(progress.stage.displayName): \(percent)%")
+print("\(progress.stage): \(percent)%")

 }